 Giorno first conceptualized the phone service Dial-A-Poem in 1968, and an iteration of the hotline still works today.
 If you dial 641.793.8122, you’ll access recordings from an archive of poetry and political oration.
 On the other line might be the voice of Amiri Baraka, Bill Berkson, Jayne Cortez, Patti Smith, Barbara Guest, or one of roughly 75 other luminaries rounding out Dial-a-Poem‘s roster.
 Each call nets one poem, selected at random from the treasure trove of more than 200 recordings.

 The hotline is arguably Giorno’s best-known attempt to revolutionize how poetry was disseminated and consumed — an effort he continued throughout his life.
-Dial-a-Poem‘s number has changed since the service first debuted (you can see the original in the advert below), but the archive’s aims remain the same: bring radical artists together, and share their most potent and subversive work with anyone willing to listen.
+Dial-a-Poem‘s number has changed since the service first debuted (you can see the original in the advert below), but the archive’s aim remains the same: bring radical artists together, and share their most potent and subversive work with anyone willing to listen.

 An original advert for Dial-A-Poem from its 1969 debut at the Architectural League of New York.